opturtio/2DPathFinder/Doc/user_quide.md

 ### Result screen

 Finally, view the results.
-You can see the results under the visulization checkbox.
+The results are displayed below the visualization checkbox.
+The red line between the start and end nodes represents the shortest path.
 ![](./Pics/Result.png)